-Performing a clock switch requires this basic sequence:
+Performing a clock switch requires the following basic sequence:

-- If desired, read the COSC bits (OSCCON<14:12>) to determine the current oscillator source. - 2.
-Perform the unlock sequence to allow a write to the OSCCON register high byte. - Write the appropriate value to the NOSC control bits (OSCCON<10:8>) for the new oscillator source. - 4.
+- Read the COSC bits (OSCCON<14:12>) to determine the current oscillator source, if desired - 2.
+Perform the unlock sequence to allow a write to the OSCCON register high byte. - 3.
+Write the appropriate value to the NOSC control bits (OSCCON<10:8>) for the new oscillator source. - 4.
 Perform the unlock sequence to allow a write to the OSCCON register low byte. - Set the OSWEN bit to initiate the oscillator switch.